 Start point: 50.9327 lat, -0.3218 long

 IMPORTANT NOTE: THIS ROUTE IS NOT PASSABLE AT PRESENT.
 The footbridge over the River Adur at the end of this walk is unsafe and closed, awaiting repair/replacement.
-It is expected to be closed from 16 Dec 2014 for up to 2 years and there is no alternative route.
+It is expected to be closed until Dec 2017 and there is no alternative route.
 We will remove this note once the footbridge is replaced.

 |St James' Church to Footbridge over Stream|

 Keep ahead on Church Lane for some distance.
 Where the lane bends to the right, fork left to keep ahead on Ford Lane, passing Holly Lodge on the right.
 Follow the lane for about 300 yards and immediately before a large corrugated barn, turn left.
 Follow the stone track through the middle of farm buildings and as you emerge beyond them look for a right turn onto a public bridleway – take this.